 Once a decision is final, the grievant has 15 calendar days to provide written acceptance or non-acceptance of the decision and any recommended remedies.

-The grievant uses the Grievance Acceptance Form (Word 27KB) to file a response to the final decision.
+The grievant uses the Grievance Acceptance Form (A copy of which is attached in Appendix 3) to file a response to the final decision.

 If the grievant fails to provide a written acceptance of the final decision or submits a Grievance Acceptance Form that rejects the final decision, the grievant suffers the loss of all remedies favorable to the grievant.